The-Tech-Lord/Code-Lab/Projects/Project 3 (Computer Science)/Computer_Science.md

 ![C Image](./c-programming.png)

 > C is a general-purpose, procedural computer programming language supporting structured programming, lexical variable scope, and recursion, while a static type system prevents unintended operations.

+The C programming language is a low-level language which means the code you write map closely to processor instructions.
+It is also a part of what many call, the "C Family" which consists of C, C++ and C#.
+Many programming languages haven't been able to really 'replace' the C programming language and at the same time, they're based of it!

 ```c
 #include <stdio.h>